UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_01.md

 plots.

-We imported these libraries because basic Python does not have all the built-in tools that we need to accomplish what we want therefore, we import other tools into our environment.
+We imported these libraries because basic Python does not have all the built-in tools that we need to accomplish what we want, therefore, we import other tools into our environment.

 To import a library we saw that can use the keyword `import` followed by